sabotack/viktor-hater-bot/README.md

 This project was originally created during my free time in the break between my 1st and 2nd semester of Software Engineering at Aalborg University.

-The main point was to practice C-programming while discovering and learning an entire new framework for discord bot development (Orca).
+The main point was to practice C-programming while discovering and learning an entire new framework for discord bot development (Concord).
-Along with learning about Orca, I also got familiar with the Discord API and developer portal.
+Along with learning about Concord, I also got familiar with the Discord API and developer portal.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)